 The Program on Intergroup Relations (IGR) is a pioneering program that promotes social justice through education.
-As a joint program of Student Life and the College of Literature, Science, and the Arts, we are in the unique position to enhance the academic learning and holistic development of students.
+As a partnership program of Student Life and the College of Literature, Science, and the Arts, we are in the unique position to enhance the academic learning and holistic development of students.
 IGR serves as a model for Intergroup Dialogue in higher education which has spread to many campuses across the United States and Canada.

 Your gift to IGR allows us to continue empowering students by building intercultural understanding, breaking down stereotypes, and providing students with the skills needed to be conscious global citizens.

 Through academic courses, workshops, and dialogue peer facilitation opportunities, we aim to educate, empower, and train students in ways that help them become engaged global citizens and work toward a more just society.

 Enhancing IGR Community Engagement

 IGR opportunities such as youth dialogues and other programs empower students to create a welcoming campus culture and beyond, by improving students’ understanding of social identities, intergroup dynamics, and power and privilege in society.
 We provide students with unique skills in community building, facilitation, effective communication, and allyhood.

 We provide undergraduate and graduate students the opportunity to conduct innovative research on intergroup relations and social justice education, using a student empowerment model.
 This research provides important information on the outcomes of intergroup dialogues and social justice education, while training students in leadership and research skills.
 Research results also help to continuously improve our social justice and intergroup dialogue programs.